Thumbnails ↓ click to enlarge

 Benches of Seaside Heights is photographed in Seaside Heights, NJ, a dilapidated coastal resort best known as the site of MTV’s ‘Jersey Shore’ TV show.
 Each summer, I candidly photograph the town’s visitors as they relax, eat, and make the best of a day at the beach.
 I intend to continue this series indefinitely, both as an exploration of human behavior, and a chronicle of Seaside’s visitors over time.

 I’ve been going to Seaside since I was too little to walk.
 It was an uneasy place for a child.
 Cigarette smoke and the occasional fistfight poured out of stale-smelling bars.
 Playboy-themed chance games were right next to the childrens’ games I played, like the frog pop.
 I saw slogans on t-shirts that I did not understand, but somehow I understood that they were obscene.
 I found it very frightening.
 However, once I grew older, I started to appreciate Seaside in a different way.
-With its big fake stucco castle and heavenly-smelling pizza joints, it has a certain unpretentious charm.
-In the summertime, it draws in huge crowds - tens of thousands of people per week - from across the NYC metro region.
+Located about 80 miles south of New York City, it attracts enormous crowds of summertime visitors, who come from many different ethnic, cultural, and socioeconomic backgrounds.
 It’s a vibrant visual and social landscape.
 Even though I, like most locals, grumble about the traffic and the noise, I take pride in seeing how much the town is enjoyed, how much diversity it draws in from the surrounding areas.
 I find it much more interesting than my own neighboring beach town, with its quiet shuffle of regular beachgoers.

 On bright summer days, I walk up and down the mile-long boardwalk, and take at least one candid photo of every single occupied bench.
 I don’t stop to pause, or think, or try to pick the right moment.
-Since I work quickly, I don’t see much at the time of capture.
-I look just enough to ensure that I have a clear shot, but not closely enough to tell, for instance, whether a person is applying deodorant or stretching.
-I photograph everything, without distinction, and choose the strongest photos later on.
+I look just long enough to ensure that I have a clear shot, take my photo, and move on.

-When editing - a process that can last all winter - I notice small details that tell stories.
-An elderly woman wearing a ‘World’s Best Grandma’ t-shirt and a beaded name bracelet made by a child; a wife giving her husband a mean side eye; two proselytizers wearing t-shirts that say ‘Why is the world so divided?”; a big tough muscled man with a huge tattoo of an infant’s head on his right bicep.
-It’s also interesting to see trends (like Crocs) and similarities between disparate types of people - how many people wear gold cross necklaces, or Yankees baseball caps (a lot!!).
+Later on, I view the photos and get to know the people in them.
+I notice small details that tell stories.
+A wife giving her husband a mean side eye; two proselytizers wearing t-shirts that say "Why is the world so divided?”; a big tough muscled man with a huge tattoo of an infant’s head on his right bicep.
+It’s also interesting to keep track of data across sets of images - for instance, to count how many people wear gold cross necklaces, or Yankees baseball caps (a lot!).